Lab 2: Exceptions

 Storing the frequencies

-To keep track of how many times each value has been rolled, create an int[]where each index in the array will correspond to a value in the possible range for the number of sides and the number of dice.
+To keep track of how many times each value has been rolled, we will create an int[] rolls where each index in the array will correspond to a value in the possible range for the number of sides and the number of dice.

 For example, two 6-sided dice will have the value range 2-12, inclusive.
 This means you would create an int[]of length 11 (the total possible number of distinct values) and initialize all the indexes to 0.
 You would then use the indexes to hold a count for each of possible values, so index 0 would hold the number of times a 2 was rolled, index 1 would hold the number of times a 3 was rolled, etc. Below is an illustration of how it would look.